 NPA threatens to sue Glencore for operating without license

-The NPA, in a letter cited by Citi News, has threatened legal action if Glencore does not cease its operations.
+The NPA, in a June 2017 letter sighted by Citi News, threatened legal action if Glencore does not cease its operations.

 Glencore is said to have been importing petroleum products for storage and sale to various customers within Ghana, thus flouting section 11 of the National Petroleum Authority Act, ACT 691, 2005.